sblprateek05/DC_Mini_Project/README.md

-# Data Communication (CS255) Mini Project - NS-3 Simulation and Analysis
+# Data Communication Mini Project - Simulation and Analysis of CSMA CA in NS3

-This project simulates and analyzes client loss ratios in a wireless network using ns-3, and visualizes the results.
+This project simulates and analyzes client loss ratios in a wireless network using ns-3, focusing on CSMA/CA, and visualizes the results.

 ---